 The rewards and penalties payable under a DMIS must be set at a level that ensures that the costs to consumers resulting from the associated adjustment to regulated revenues do not exceed the benefits expected to result from the implementation of the DMIS.
-In striking the appropriate balance, it must be recognised that the operation of such a scheme may result in cost impacts within a regulatory control period, the benefits of which may not be obtained until later periods.
+It must be recognised that the operation the DMIS may result in cost impacts within a regulatory control period whereas the of benefits may not be obtained until later regulatory control periods.